-“Herd immunity is when you have enough immunity in a population so that a disease stops spreading,” says John Goldman, MD, vice president, Medical Affairs, designated institutional official, and epidemiologist, UPMC Pinnacle.
+“Herd immunity is when you have enough immunity in a population so that a disease stops spreading,” says John Goldman, MD, vice president, Medical Affairs, designated institutional official, and epidemiologist, UPMC in Central Pa.

 “What happens is when you have people who are not immune, it’s easy for the virus to find a new host, to go from one person to another.
 When you have herd immunity, there are so many people that have already been exposed to the virus, or already have immunity through vaccination, that the virus can’t easily spread itself.
 It can’t find a susceptible host.”